raft-tech/raft-tech.github.io/_about/christine_so.md

 about: Christine is a growth expert with deep expertise in managing proposals, contracts, marketing, technical writing, and business development.
 She has a passion for breaking the status quo of traditional government proposals with creativity, visual aesthetics, and plain language.
-When not working against ever growing deadlines, she enjoys reading, writing, and exploring new cities
+When not working to meet ever growing deadlines, she enjoys reading, writing, and exploring new cities.
 github: https://github.com/raft-cso
 linkedin: https://www.linkedin.com/in/christinekobayashi/
 featimg: "/assets/aboutBanner1.jpg"